Doksy: History

 The town was probably established along with the nearby Bezděz Castle by King Ottokar II in 1264.
 Because it is questioned whether the founding document really concerns today's Doksy, a deed from 1293 is considered as the first trustworthy mention of Doksy.

 In 1367, Charles IV established a pond here, which was the crucial moment for the future development of Doksy.
 Charles IV also promoted the settlement to a town.
 The importance of Doksy has increased from 1553, when it became the centre of a separate estate.
 At the end of the 16th century, its owner Jan of Vartenberk has built a castle and a manor house here.
 From 1595, the estate was owned by the Berka of Dubá family.
 After the Battle of White Mountain, their properties were confiscated and Doksy was acquired by Albrecht von Wallenstein.
 From 1680 until 1945, Doksy was owned by the Waldstein family.

 Since the 1880s, Doksy is known as recreational area and a spa resort.
 In 1928, the first big beach was established.
 In the 1950s, the spa was cancelled, but the tourism of the lake did not stop and further developed.

-Following the Munich Agreement in 1938, it was annexed by Nazi Germany and administered as part of Reichsgau Sudetenland.
+Following the Munich Agreement in 1938, it was annexed by Nazi Germany and administered as part of the Reichsgau Sudetenland.
 The German-speaking population was expelled in 1945 and replaced by Czech settlers.